samsquire/ideas2/README.md

 # 89. Decision software

-When you need to make a decision, you open another program in the office suite called Decision.
+When you need to make a decision, you open a program in your office suite called Decision.
 You fill out what needs to be decided and file it in a system.
 The people who need to approve the decision can do so as they get notified.
-Automated decisions can be carried out too.
+Automated decisions based on rules can be defined.

 # 90. 64 achievable things my computer can do for me while idle

-1. Path finding algorithm over my data
+1. Path finding algorithm
-2. Semantic Reasoning over my data
+2. Semantic Reasoning
-3. Neural Network
+3.
+4.

 # 91. Desktop distribution has a development environment

 A Linux distribution could come with a working development environment already configured to write applications in.

 # 92.